R-Lum/Luminescence/cran-comments.md

 The character had already a proper escape character, i.e. {\'e}.
 The backslash, however, appears to be mistakenly removed in the e-mail by Prof Hornik.
-Anyway, to avoid further problems, we followed the alternative suggestion and set a package encoding (UTF-8) and provided the accented character.
+Anyway, to avoid further problems, we followed his alternative suggestion and set a package encoding (UTF-8) and provided the accented character.

 > [Kurt Hornik via e-mail (2017-08-03)] "These have package CITATION files with author fields using BibTeX style